Codeiology/CIFAR10CNN/README.md

 `main.py`: The backend functions and initializer for the webserver.

 `static/compressed/`: The compressed images being fed into the AI.
+(I left a sample image called compressed.jpg you can test with the network!)

 `static/uploads`: The images uploaded before they are compressed.
+(I left a sample image called boat.png)

 `models/cifar10cnn.h5`: The main CIFAR10CNN model file. (binary)